Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 - **Lite Edition:** `seamless-ai-video-prompt-lite.txt`
 - **Cinematic Edition:** `seamless_video_prompt_template.txt`

-Fill out the template fields at the top, or ask an AI to fill it based on your vision.

-### 2. Give It to an AI
+### 2. Fill the Input Form
+**Lite Edition requires only 3 fields:**
+- **CONTENT TYPE:** Describe your scene (the more detail, the better)
+  - Example: "A woman dances in a warehouse.
+One continuous camera movement circling around her as she dances."
+- **DURATION:** Total video length
+  - Example: "42 seconds"
+- **CLIP LENGTH:** Individual clip duration (most tools support 6 or 10 seconds)
+  - Example: "6 seconds"

-Paste the filled template into ChatGPT, Claude, Gemini, or Grok and say:
+Then paste the template into ChatGPT, Claude, Gemini, or Grok and say:

-"Please use this template to generate video prompts with seamless continuity."
+- **"prefill"** — AI fills the template but doesn't generate clips yet
+- **"run"** or **"generate"** — AI generates all clips immediately

 ### 3. Generate Your Video (Last Frame Method)
 - Generate Clip 1 as text-to-video or text-to-image → video
 - Export the last frame from your editor (NOT a screenshot)
-- Generate Clip 2 as image-to-video using that frame
+- Generate Clip 2 as image-to-video using that exported frame
 - Repeat for all clips
 - Stitch clips together